-Most of this growth will occur in the present developing countries, or the "South".
+Most of this growth will occur in the present developing countries, termed the South.
 Not only will the energy consumption balance have shifted from North to South, the geopolitical balance may also have shifted in this direction.

-The rate of urbanisation will be even faster than the rate of population growth overall.
+The rate of urbanization will be even faster than the rate of population growth overall.
 Most of the largest cities of the world will be in the South.
-Highly urbanised populations have relatively high per capita energy consumption levels (they also have relatively high income levels).
-In the Ecologically Driven Case C urbanisation is assumed to proceed at a somewhat slower rate than in the other two cases because locally appropriate, small-scale new renewable sources of energy become available to rural communities and slow the urbanisation process.
+Highly urbanized populations have relatively high per capita energy consumption levels (they also have relatively high income levels).
+In the Ecologically Driven Case C, urbanization is assumed to proceed at a somewhat slower rate than in the other two cases because locally appropriate, small-scale new renewable sources of energy become available to rural communities and slow the urbanization process.